Proven Charleston, WV Nursing Home Abuse Attorneys Ready To Fight For You

 Contact us right away.
 Our firm is experienced in investigating medical malpractice, personal injury, and abuse claims.
 Talk to us about your suspicions and concerns.
 From there, we can help you understand your options and how we might be able to help.
 We can even help you execute the necessary paperwork to access records when needed.
 Legal time limits apply, though, so please don’t delay.

 FAQ: Does My Loved One Need to Worry About Retaliation?

 If we take your case, you can count on us to protect your loved one.
 West Virginia nursing home law provides extensive protection to nursing home residents, including protection against retaliation.
 We won’t stand idly by while negligent or abusive personnel attempt to protect themselves by intimidating your relative.

 Free Case Review with Our Charleston WV Nursing Home Abuse Attorneys

 Campbell & Smith is a full-service law firm with a vast range of experience, both inside and outside the courtroom.
 We believe in aggressive and effective advocacy, and we are focused on getting just outcomes for our clients and the people they love.

 Your loved one deserves the best available legal representation.
 Put fighters on their side.
-Hire the WV nursing home abuse and neglect attorneys at Campbell & Smith.
+Hire the Charleston WV nursing home abuse and neglect attorneys at Campbell & Smith.